didit-protocol/didit-sdk/README.md

 ## Examples

 The following examples are provided in the [examples](./examples/) folder of this repo.
+The example contains a first view 'localhost:3030' where you can test the ConnetButton and a second view 'localhost:3030/app' where you can login, logout and check the auth status from with you own buttons and hooks!

 - SDK for reactJS
   - `cd lib-didit-typescript-sdk`